codingcodewhilegoofin/gmdevstore/README.md

 > Shrek by Lorran freires is licensed under Creative Commons Attribution
 # public
-Contains assests and main HTML needed for public facing web applications
+Contains assets and main HTML needed for public facing web applications
 # src
 Standard entry point of application.
 Main function invoked here
 ## icons
-Picture and Icon assests
+Picture and Icon assets
 ## components
 Contains all components for the webapp
 # Pages